Fellowship programme

 Frontier Fellowship

-For individuals with proof-of-concept ideas, the Frontier Fellowship offers targeted support to advance early-stage concepts.
+Our Frontier Fellowship offers targeted support to advance early-stage concepts.
 This pathway focuses on scaling ideas for real-world application, with commercial insights, clinical input, and resources to refine projects for impact.

 Designed for ideas with proof-of-concept, ready for development and scaling.